 USDC enables businesses and individuals to send and receive digital dollars across the globe.
 For example, an ecommerce platform based in California could receive borderless payments from customers all over the world via USDC, thus increasing their customer reach.

 Additionally, the online retailer could seamlessly process mass payouts to suppliers, staff, and freelancers in digital dollars globally.
-Using the Circle Payments API, an internet business can payout stakeholders in both fiat currency and digital dollars.
+Using the Circle Payments product, an internet business can payout stakeholders in both fiat currency and digital dollars.

 The integration of USDC can also help businesses reduce costs as digital dollar transfers are typically cheaper than traditional payment methods.
 An on-chain stablecoin transaction usually costs between a few cents to a few dollars.
 Conversely, leading digital payments providers charge up to 3.5% of the transaction amount plus bid/offer on the currency conversion.

 As an internet-native payment processing solution, stablecoins can be easily integrated into any ecommerce platform, online marketplace, or mobile application.

 Using the Circle Payments, Payouts, and Digital Dollar Accounts products, for example, a digital marketplace can accept traditional payment methods (like debit cards, credit cards, and ACH), and stablecoin payments, build out complex transaction flows between buyers and sellers, and process payouts to marketplace participants globally across those same rails.
 In effect, online marketplaces can use USDC in combination with Circle’s product suite as a plug-and-play payments infrastructure.

 Global marketplaces can also seamlessly top-up dollars accounts using fiat currency payment methods in local currencies using a debit or credit card.

 In emerging markets nations, where there is a lack of banking services, digital dollar stablecoins can effectively replace a traditional banking infrastructure for internet-native businesses.

-When a business signs up for a Circle Business Account and makes use of Circle’s suite of APIs, it can accept and make digital dollar and fiat currency payments globally without the need for a traditional banking relationship.
+When a business signs up for a Circle Account and makes use of Circle’s suite of API products, it can accept and make digital dollar and traditional payments globally without the need for a traditional banking relationship.

 Adopting USDC, could, therefore, help startups and SMEs in emerging economies leapfrog traditional banking and enter the digital age.